Lebanese-Arabic phrases | Most common phrases for everyday life

 English Lebanese-Arabic Phonetic (IPA)

-This building is under video surveillance. هيدا المبنى تحت المراقبة بالكاميرا. /haːda l-mabna taħt el-muraːʔabe bel-kaːmira/
+This building is under video surveillance. in Lebanese هيدا المبنى تحت المراقبة بالكاميرا. /haːda l-mabna taħt el-muraːʔabe bel-kaːmira/

 Numbers to 25 in Lebanese-Arabic